talon-one/talon_go/docs/ManagementApi.md

 [[Back to README]](../README.md)

-## ExportCollectionItems
+## ExportCampaignValueMap

-> string ExportCollectionItems(ctx, applicationId, campaignId, collectionId)
+> string ExportCampaignValueMap(ctx, applicationId, campaignId, valueMapId)

-Export campaign-level collection's items
+Export campaign value map

-Download a CSV file containing items from a given campaign-level collection.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing all the value map items in a campaign.
+If there are multiple versions of the value map, only the items of the current version are exported.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
+The generated file can contain the following columns:  - `identifier`: The value of the attribute in the targeted item, for example, an item's SKU. - `value`: The value that is associated with the identifier, for example, the item's price.

 ### Required Parameters